-Attorney Lisa Zuckerman is here to answer your questions throughout the divorce process and will take the time to explain your options, rights and the best course of action to achieve optimal results in your divorce case.
+Attorney Zuckerman answers your questions and guides you throughout the divorce process.
+She addresses common questions like Dating During Divorce and will take the time to explain your options, rights and the best course of action to achieve optimal results in your divorce case.
 You may be wondering:

 - Can I date before a divorce is finalized?

 - Will dating impact the results of my case?

 - Does dating before divorce affect a custody or support order?

 Many issues examined by the courts in the past are not relevant during the divorce process.
 “Moral” issues, including infidelities and outside relationships, had the potential to influence the outcome of the case, where modern decisions usually allow parties to make their own decisions throughout the divorce process.
 This involves the decision to date before a divorce is finalized.